dpc/brainwiki/README.md

 will link to any/all pages that contain #idea and #brainwiki tags, potentially broadening the search to the first best match.

-The goal is simplicity and minimalism.
-UI based on Bootstrap.

 Goals:

 * minimalism and simplicity
 * easy deployment
 * low resource consumption

-Current status: works in it's basic form.
+Current status: usable in it's basic form.

 It supports: